wizarddevelopment/unitwise/README.md

+# Oh hey!
+We're happily depriciated!

+[Unitwise](https://github.com/joshwlewis/unitwise) now does everything this fork does and we don't need it anymore!

 # Unitwise-193

 This is a fork of Josh W Lewis's very cool Unitwise library.
 I've pushed it as a gem so that I can use it in a few situations where a git source isn't possible.